dmyma/iOS-interview/README.md

 Tell me about your leadership example?
 Tell me about the time you worked on a team?
 Tell me about your favourite project?
+Tell me about a time you had to persuade a group of people to make a big change?
+-Story-Nugget-Situation-Action-Result-What is says
+-by examing the common user behavior and applying the Rabin-Karp alg, I designed a new algorithm to reduca search from O(n) to O(logN) in 90% of cases.
+I can go into more details if you'd like

 -If you know the team/project.
 What do you like about it?
 What would you improve?
 -Jedi: Would you fit well?
 What are you excited about?
 How do you tackle chalenges?